Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-The ViewSonic 1080p Projector (also known as the ViewSonic PX700HD Projector) is the best ceiling-mounted projector below $600.
+The ViewSonic 1080p Projector (AKA the ViewSonic PX700HD Projector) is the best ceiling-mounted projector below $600.
 And it performs so well in every aspect, that it probably is the best projector for artists as well at this price.